-George Eliot in Adam Bede expressed some views that make for noteworthy quotes on a vast variety of areas like religion, love, education, mourning and finding beauty in the mundane.
-Some of these quotes are said through the characters while some others are said by the narrator herself.
+George Eliot in Adam Bede expressed some views that make for noteworthy quotes on various areas like religion, love, education, mourning, and finding beauty in the mundane.
+Some of these quotes are said through the characters, while some others are said by the narrator herself.

 We must live and let live… in religion as well as in other things.Mr.
 Irwine to Joshua Rann (Chapter V, page 57)

 The quote above was said by the character of Mr. Irwine in response to Joshua Rann’s suggestion that Will Maskery be excommunicated by the Church for speaking ill of the rector and that the Methodists should not be allowed to preach in Hayslope.
 Mr. Irwine then pointed out the need for tolerance in religion and also how he is unfazed by Will Maskery’s aspersions.